 The ThermaPrint 64 was specifically designed for medical Tyvek printing.
-Whether printing on Tyvek pouches or Tyvek lids, the ThermaPrint 64 can achieve good quality at fast speeds.
+Whether printing on Tyvek material pouches or Tyvek lids, the ThermaPrint 64 can achieve good quality at fast speeds.
 Typically, Tyvek can be printed at 4-8 inches per second.
 Please see examples below.

 Medical Tyvek Printing

 Tyvek has been around for more than 40 years now, and in that time has been found useful in a vast variety of roles.
 It has been used to protect building sites, made into HazMat suits, and even used in fashion design.

 One of its most common applications, however, is in medical packaging.
 Tyvek is valued for this role for a variety of reasons.
 It is extremely strong, being exceptionally resistant to tearing, whilst also being easily cut to size.
 It is also impermeable, meaning that items packed inside it can say sterile for long periods.

 Tyvek pouch printing for medical purposes presents some unique difficulties.
 Some of these are shared with the printing of Tyvek more generally, and some are specific to the production of medical packaging using the material.

 One of the primary difficulties with printing on Tyvek is due to the same feature that makes it so valued – its impermeability.
 The fact that it is not absorbent means that inks designed for printing on paper do not work well when printing on Tyvek.
 Instead of soaking into the substrate, with Tyvek these inks sit on the surface of the printed material, and dry slowly.
 Whilst it is possible to achieve good results using these inks, the slow drying times of them generally make them of limited utility in an industrial context.

 An additional difficulty with printing Tyvek for medical packaging is the fact that such orders are generally large-scale, but require that each package carry a unique identifying code.
 For the end users of medical packaging, of course, this is a necessity, but it greatly complicates the printing process.